Redraw facility vs offset account

 ---|---|---|

-How it works | A separate bank account attached to your home loan, the money in an offset account acts like an extra repayment but is yours to spend as you need. | Any extra repayments you have made onto your home loan can be "redrawn" or removed from the loan to spend as needed. |
+How it works | A separate bank account is attached to your home loan.
+The money in your offset account acts like an extra repayment in terms of how your mortgage interest is calculated, but it is yours to spend as you need. | You make an extra repayment/s onto your home loan.
+This money can be "redrawn" or removed from the loan to spend as needed. |

-Benefit | Spend the money when you need it, but while it's in the account you're paying less interest. | Extra repayments mean you pass less interest, but being able to redraw this money helps in an emergency. |
+Benefit | Spend the money when you need it, but while it's in the account, you'll pay less interest. | Extra repayments mean you work towards paying down your loan faster and pay less interest, but being able to redraw the money helps in an emergency. |

-Drawbacks | Mortgages with offset accounts tend to have slightly higher interest rates.
-Unlike a savings account, money in an offset doesn't generate interest for you (but it saves you more in interest charges). | Your lender may specify a minimum amount you can redraw.
-Some lenders reduce the amount of your extra repayments you can access over time. |
+Drawbacks | Mortgages with offset accounts may have slightly higher interest rates.
+Also, unlike a savings account, money in an offset doesn't generate interest for you, but it saves you more in interest charges than you would earn in interest anyway. | Your lender may specify a minimum amount you can redraw; often the minimum redraw amount is $500.
+Some lenders reduce the amount of your extra repayments you can make over time. |

 Flexibility | Offset accounts give you more control over your money.
-While it's in the offset account, it's your cash (but do read the fine print on your mortgage). | Extra repayments are the lender's money; they just allow you to access some of it. |
+While it's in the offset account, it's your cash; you can withdraw any amount, from 0.5c to $500,000, and spend it at your discretion at any time. | Extra repayments are technically the lender's money as the funds have been repaid on the loan.
+They allow you to access some of it at their discretion. |

 Access | Card, ATM, online or bank branch, depending on the lender. | Varies by lender, but usually online and sometimes via branch or ATM. |